 Has Coronavirus (Covid-19) increased or decreased consumer purchasing activity on social media?

-Across the board social media & search advertising platforms (Google, Bing, Facebook, Tik Tok, Snapchat, etc…) have seen a decrease in advertising spend however, this seems to be isolated to businesses directly impacted by COVID-19.
-Generally medium – enterprise level organisations have maintained, or possibly increased their Ad-spend (depending on their industry), with small businesses and startups drastically reducing their Ad-spend (depending on their industry).
-It’s important to note that most businesses have reduced their operating expenses to as little as possible whilst maintaining essential services, such as marketing and sales operations.
+Across the board social media & search advertising platforms (Google, Bing, Facebook, Tik Tok, Snapchat, etc…) have seen a decrease in advertising spend.
+However, this seems to be isolated to businesses directly impacted by COVID-19.
+Generally medium – enterprise level organisations have maintained, or possibly increased their Ad-spend (depending on their industry).
+Small businesses and startups are drastically reducing their Ad-spend (depending on their industry).
+Most businesses have reduced their operating expenses to as little as possible whilst maintaining essential services, such as marketing and sales operations.

 How much has Facebook usage increased with Covid-19?